Origins of the Bee Gym Project:

-The idea behind the Bee Gym came around by a simple observation (like so many ideas).
-I noticed how flexible bees were, I saw one with a Varroa mite on and was shocked because the mite looked huge to me, I wondered if it was possible to encourage a bee to bend up and over a ridge so that any mites riding on top would be vulnerable to being knocked off.
-This developed so that the first invention had a blade above the ridge to groom off the mites.
+The idea behind the Bee Gym came around by observation (like so many simple ideas).
+I noticed how flexible bees were, I saw one with a Varroa mite on and was shocked because the mite looked huge to me.
+I wondered if it was possible to encourage a bee to bend up and over a ridge so that any mites riding on top would be vulnerable to being knocked off.
+This developed so that the first invention had a blade above this ridge, which knocked off the Varroa mites.

-The Varroa trap worked well on a hive in September with lots of mites, but less well on a rainy day in March when the bees weren’t flying.
-It only targeted mites on bee's backs, but most mites actually hide under a bee’s abdomen.
+The Varroa trap worked well on a hive in September when the hitchhiking (phoretic) mites are abundant, but less well on a rainy day in March when the bees weren’t flying.
+It only targeted mites on bee's backs but, as I soon learnt, most Varroa mites actually attach themselves under a bee’s abdomen.

 This first version of the device forced bees to go through a tight gap to enter and exit the hive.
 I noticed that some bees would go through the gap repeatedly, while others went through upside down.
 That seemed strange, so I changed the entrance leaving only half of it with the restriction in place.
 Lots of bees carried on using the tight gap with the strings, even when it was switched around so it was not the usual side they entered the hive.
-After suspecting that the bees were grooming themselves I was able to move the ‘trap’ inside the hive, make it voluntary and make it much smaller.
+After suspecting that the bees were grooming themselves I was able to move the ‘trap’ inside the hive and make it voluntary, this led to the Bee Gym.

 However the first Bee Gym was not the answer to Varroa troubles either.
 I was going to abandon the idea due to poor results, but when I removed the frame I saw an interesting pattern of 8 mites directly below one of the brushes on the mesh floor itself.
 I was curious enough to make other versions, so Mk 2, 3 and 4 came along.
 It wasn’t until I started filming inside the hives that I was able to see what was actually going on.
 I saw which devices were effective, and so the subsequent versions of the Bee Gym developed.